qizhenkang/myEnglish/README.md

 In China, there are so many resources helping people to pass the _IELTS_[^2].
 Among them, excellent learning materials and methods are posted on the internet.

+In the area of Artificial Intelligence, _TRAINING_ may be one of the most famous and interesting.
+If you have enough _DATA_, you could train a perfect model by some advanced algorithm.

-I have chosen some materials to train my skills of Listening, Reading, Writing and Speaking.
+Therefore, I have chosen some learning materials(DATA) as input to train myself, to improve the Listening, Reading, Writing and Speaking abilities.
+Similarly, words on this github page is the output of my brain _model_.

 ## My daily English